 Lady Rachel Oliver

-We know from the memoirs of Frederick Orchard that he was born 12 September 1907 in the largest of terrace cottage, Kemming Road, which was rented for 1/6 per week (9p).
+We know from the memoirs of Frederick Orchard that he was born 12 September 1907 in the largest of the terrace cottages in Kemming Road, which was rented for 1/6 per week (9p).
 The two smaller cottages were 1/- per week, one occupied by Mr. & Mrs. Coleman, the other by Mr. Moses.

-The image shown above is a memorial to Lady Rachel within the cemetery.
+The image shown above is a memorial to Lady Rachel within the cemetery in Ashknowle Lane

 Whitwell Map 1860